Find out more about our COVID-19 response and supports for residents and businesses.

 Giant Hogweed

 This plant is a public health concern.
-If touched, the sap causes skin blisters, long-lasting scars and can cause blindness if it gets in your eyes.
+If touched, the sap causes skin blisters, long-lasting scars, and can cause blindness if it gets in your eyes.

-Where we are treating invasive plants in 2020
+Where we treat invasive plants